Coal Creek Theater

 What We’re Doing

-Since 2007, CCTL’s Front Range Playwrights Showcase (FRPS) has developed new voices from across Colorado and beyond.
+And since 2007, CCTL’s Front Range Playwrights Showcase (FRPS) has developed new voices from across Colorado and beyond.
 Playwrights workshop new scripts with live audiences and professional adjudicators, then return the following year with fully staged one-acts.
 These productions account for much of our awards history.

 The Wins Along the Way